 Law Enforcement Requests

 Oracle Cloud Infrastructure is built for enterprises.
 We operate under practices aligned with the ISO/IEC 27002 Code of Practice for information security controls, from which we have identified a comprehensive set of security controls that apply to our business.
-Oracle Cloud Infrastructure is still a new product line, and we must operate for a period of time in order for these security controls and our operations to undergo external audit.
+Oracle Cloud Infrastructure is still a new product line, and we must operate for a period of time for these security controls and our operations to undergo external audit.
 As an enterprise cloud, we plan to pursue a broad suite of industry and government certifications, audits, and regulatory programs.